Workiva/over_react/doc/wrapping_js_components.md

 part 'some_js_component.over_react.g.dart';
 ```

-Imports are standard (the `js.dart` import provides the `JS()` annotation) and the `part` is the same as you would expect in any OverReact component.
+Imports are standard (the `js.dart` import provides the `JS()` annotation), and the `part` is the same as you would expect in any OverReact component.

 Something that may be new is the usage of the `JS()` annotation.
-This is necessary in files performing interop operations and therefore is required.
-The annotation must be attached to a library directive, and therefore the library directive is also required.
+This is necessary in files performing interop operations and therefore is required in this file.
+A library directive is also required here because the `JS()` annotation must be attached to a library.
 The name of the library can be anything, with the main limitation being that it should be unique to the file.

 ## Adding the JS Variable

-To provide a Dart component, the Dart component must wrap the JS version.
+To create a Dart component, it must wrap the JS version.
 This means that the JS version must be accessible in Dart.
 The way to do that is to use interop to create a reference to the JS API.
 That looks like:

 ```dart
 @JS('MagicalJsPackage.SomeJsComponent')
 external ReactClass get _jsSomeJsComponent;
 ```

 There are two pieces here.
-The first piece is creating an annotation and creating a getter.
+The first piece is creating a getter and the second is adding an annotation.

 ### Creating the Getter

 Creating the getter is very simple.
 The code here can basically be copied and pasted from the code found in this doc, just changing the name of the getter to be something more specific than `_jsSomeJsComponent`.
 However, the name can really be anything.
 We have the norm of using `_js{ComponentName}` because:

-- It's private by default, which is preferred because the use case for the JS veriable itself is limited
+- It's private, which is preferred because the use case for the JS veriable itself is limited
-- It makes it clear it's the _JS_ version of the component, while also coupling it with the Dart API by including the component's name
+- It makes it clear it's the _JS_ version of the component, while also including the component's name and thereby coupling it with the Dart API

 You may wonder why the name doesn't need to match the name of the JS component.
-For example, a component named `SomeJsComponent` can have a Dart interop getter called `_jsSomeJsComponent`.
+For example, a component named `SomeJsComponent` can have a Dart interop getter called `foofoocuddlypoops`.
 This is possible because the actual link between Dart and JS is created [with the annotation](#creating-the-annotation).

 ### Creating the Annotation

-The annotation is how Dart knows what JS API needs to be referenced.
+The annotation is how Dart knows what JS API needs to be linked to the Dart variable.
 In other words, if you do:

 ```dart
 @JS('SomeJsComponent')
 ```

-Dart will expect to find a property on the JavaScript window, in the browser, called `SomeJsComponent`.
-Future references to the Dart getter then will be linked directly to that JS property on the window.
+Dart will expect to find a property on the `Window`, in the browser, called `SomeJsComponent`.
+Future references to the Dart getter will be linked directly to that JS property on the window.
 This can get complicated because the exact name of the API will likely include the name of the library and any namespacing on the JS side.
-Ultimately, it depends on how the JavaScript is bundled and exported from that bundle.
+Ultimately, it depends on how the JavaScript is bundled and how the API is exported from that bundle.

 For example, React is a JS bundle attached to the page and one of the [interop references looks like this](https://github.com/Workiva/react-dart/blob/e5d995927cbdfc6722d7313c172dd6c58dcbb586/lib/react_client/react_interop.dart#L359-L366):